 The majority of the exam publications in our archives are held as hard copy documents.
 However, our electronic archive is growing and we have produced electronic examples of question papers, syllabuses and reports from 1950 to the present, of the major subjects for O Level, GCSE and A Level.

-If you would like to make a specific request, please send as much information about the item you would like to Group Archives staff at email@example.com
+If you would like to make a specific request, please send as much information about the item you would like to Archives & Heritage staff at firstname.lastname@example.org

 Tips for making a request

 There is no overall guide or list of all the past examination publications held.
 This is because every session, from the 1870s to the present, is unique with its own archive of syllabuses, question papers, reports etc. For this reason, when making a request for a particular item, please be aware of the following:

 - There may be a number of different syllabuses per subject and there will be several question papers per session (For example, there are 5 GCSE Mathematics syllabuses for 1997).

 - Some so-called 'question papers' may be coursework papers or case studies, so no 'question paper' will be available.

 - Examiners’ reports were not produced for all examinations before 1980.

 - Marking schemes were not widely produced before 2000 and, where they exist, they correspond to each question paper, not subject or syllabus.